spring-attic/spring-security-oauth/docs/oauth2.md

 * When an access token is created, the authentication must be stored so that the subsequent access token can reference it.
 * The access token is used to load the authentication that was used to authorize its creation.

 When creating your `AuthorizationServerTokenServices` implementation, you may want to consider using the [`DefaultTokenServices`][DefaultTokenServices] which creates tokens via random value and handles everything except for the persistence of the tokens which it delegates to a `TokenStore`.

-There is an [in-memory implementation][InMemoryTokenStore] of the `TokenStore` that may be suitable.
+The default store is an [in-memory implementation][InMemoryTokenStore], but there is also a [jdbc version](JdbcTokenStore) that may be suitable for your needs.

 ## OAuth 2.0 Provider Implementation